-The Board shall also have a policy on board diversity to ensure that optimal decisionmaking is achieved.
-The Board Diversity Policy shall not be limited to gender diversity, but shall also include diversity in age, ethnicity, culture, skills, competence and knowledge.
+The Board shall also have a policy on board diversity to ensure that optimal decision-making is achieved.
+The Board Diversity Policy shall seek to cover diversity in gender, age, ethnicity, culture, skills, competence and knowledge.

 B. General Responsibilities

 The fiduciary roles, responsibilities and accountabilities of the Board as provided under the law, the Corporation's Articles of Incorporation and By-laws, and other legal pronouncements and guidelines shall be made clearly known to all Directors as well as to Shareholders and other Stakeholders.